prajwalrajbr/SudokuSolver/README.md

 # SudokuSolver

 Completely written in python.
-GUI is done with Tkinter a pyhton library.
+GUI is done with Tkinter a python library.
 This app uses the board from third party API if there is Data connection else it creates the board from simple algorithm.
 It solves the board through Backtracking algorithm.